 There is not much difference on which shop you buy from.
 It depends on the album availability: you might decide to buy from Melonbooks due to its larger selection of albums (see note below about the Melonbooks exclusives), or go with Toranoana or others instead.

-A special mention goes to proxy services who can also go to Comiket/other doujin events and try to buy the items for you: you can get some exclusive stuff, but in case of BUTAOTOME they are mostly freebies like clearfiles, bamboo fans etc..
+A special mention goes to proxy services who can also go to Comiket/other doujin events and try to buy the items for you: you can get some exclusive stuff.
+In case of BUTAOTOME they are mostly merchandise and freebies like clearfiles, bamboo fans etc..
 They rarely publish event-exclusive discs (which are distributed exclusively on that day) and most of their limited discs are live-related or were sold at very minor doujin events.

 – EMS (Express Mail Service): faster, with tracking and insurance, but also more expensive and easily subject to annoying custom fees (they mostly depend on your country and you can try to avoid them by asking your middleman service to mark the package as gift and/or lower the declaired value – from my experience, OtakuRepublic does this by default and I also never got fees by purchasing from Mandarake, but I don’t know if that was because I purchased a couple of albums there)